InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * A survey dataset(s)
  * Outputs:
     * Dataframes for Health Outcomes (outcomes), Vulnerability variables (vulnerability), and combination (outcomes_vulnerability) saved as rds and csv files.
-    * Pathways Workbook (xlsx) with all Outcomes, Vulnerabilities, and available metadata populated.
+    * Pathways Workbooks (csv) with all Outcomes, Vulnerabilities, and available metadata populated.

 ### Univariate analysis